MadkevOP7/MAD-Core/README.md

 - Epic Online Services C# SDK ([Documentation](https://dev.epicgames.com/docs/services/en-US/index.html))

 ## License
-1. Unauthorized copying of files contained in this repository via any medium is strictly prohibited.
+1. This repository is intended to be read-only; copying and/or redistributing files contained in this repository via any medium is strictly prohibited.
 2. © 2024 MADKEV Studio, LLC.
 All rights reserved.